d-maltos/CS372Project/README.md

 - Once again open a terminal and type "node -v"
 - If it still does not work, restart your device

+4. Ensure you have docker installed.
+If not, go to the following and install docker for your machine: https://docs.docker.com/engine/install/

-4. Navigate to CS372Project using the cd command in your terminal
+5. Navigate to CS372Project using the cd command in your terminal

-5. In your terminal, do the following to create a docker image and run it:
+6. In your terminal, do the following to create a docker image and run it:
 - While in CS372Project directory enter:
 - docker build -t site-docker .
 - docker run -p 8080:8080 site-docker

-6. To access the webpage, go to "http://localhost:8080/"
+7. To access the webpage, go to "http://localhost:8080/"

-7. From here you can access the login page and create an account or sign into an existing account
+8. From here you can access the login page and create an account or sign into an existing account

-8. Accounts created will automatically be considered as a "Viewer" to give an account new permissions, navigate to the "users" collection in MongoDB Compass (or your preferred software), edit the account of your choosing and replace "Viewer" with either "Content Manager" or "Marketing Manager".
+9. Accounts created will automatically be considered as a "Viewer" to give an account new permissions, navigate to the "users" collection in MongoDB Compass (or your preferred software), edit the account of your choosing and replace "Viewer" with either "Content Manager" or "Marketing Manager".
 To do this in MongoDB Compass:
 - Open MongoDBCompass
 - The URI text box should read "mongodb://localhost:27017" if it does not, replace the text inside
 - Click "connect"